QuickLogic-Corp/quicklogic-fpga-toolchain/README.rst

 Option C) Use a container image that is built automatically by a github action workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-See the 'packages' links for the Docker command to pull a Symbiflow
+See the `packages <https://github.com/QuickLogic-Corp/quicklogic-fpga-toolchain/packages/449834>`_ links for the Docker command to pull a Symbiflow
 container image, or use it as the basis of a new container.

 You can run bash interactively inside of a prebuilt SymbiFlow container